joao-paulo-santos/rofi-prompt/README.md

 1. Launch the rofi prompt menu
 2. Type your question or command
 3. Press Enter
-4. View results in the popup window
+4. View results in the popup window when they are ready

 The window automatically adjusts its size based on the content length and line count.